-Randy Meisner's ageless waltz made all kinds of band history, becoming the first single to feature someone other than Henley or Frey on lead - and the last to include founder Bernie Leadon.
-Buried somewhere in all of that are a few tasty little asides from Felder.
+Randy Meisner's ageless waltz made all kinds of band history, becoming the first single to feature someone other than Henley or Frey on lead – and the last to include founder Bernie Leadon.
+Buried somewhere in all of that are a few tasty little asides from Don Felder.

 In many ways, this song sets a template for Don Henley's subsequent solo career, as he offers a darkly ruminative examination of love lost.
 But it wouldn't be such a fitting finale, on what for some 14 years looked to be the Eagles' last studio recording, without Felder's understated, elegiac, utterly virtuosic turn on guitar.

-Written by the guitarist with an assist from Henley, 'Visions' - this riffy, Southern rock-informed rocker - is the only Eagles song to feature Felder on lead vocals.
+Written by the guitarist with an assist from Henley, this riffy, Southern rock-informed rocker is the only Eagles song to feature Don Felder on lead vocals.
 He'll never be confused with the group's better-known singers, but Felder's scorching runs on his main instrument provide plenty of gritty distractions.

-Typically live versions don't make these kind of lists, since they're so often nothing more than note-for-note runthroughs of the original studio effort.
+Typically live versions don't make these kind of lists, since they're so often nothing more than note-for-note run throughs of the original studio effort.
 Not this time.
 Powered by a newly written, gorgeously conveyed flamenco opening from Felder, "Hotel California" is so completely overhauled here as to sound like a completely different tune.
-(Oh, and that original is actually found elsewhere on our list of the Top 10 Don Felder Eagles Songs).
+(And, yes, that original is actually found elsewhere on our list of the Top 10 Don Felder Eagles Songs).

 A key moment in Eagles history arrives, as Felder is asked to join in as a sessions guest on slide guitar for a Glenn Frey-sung album cut.
-After this sizzling, Allman Brothers-inspired performance - in fact, the very next day - Felder was asked to join the band.
+After this sizzling, Allman Brothers-inspired performance – in fact, the very next day – Felder was asked to join the Eagles.